Alfresco/alfresco-ng2-components/CONTRIBUTING.md

      ```

 * Create your PR **including appropriate test cases** following the [code contribution acceptance criteria](https://github.com/Alfresco/alfresco-ng2-components/wiki/Code-contribution-acceptance-criteria)
-* Run the test and make sure they are green and please don't comment out or exclude the already present test
+* Run the tests and make sure they are green.
+Please don't comment out or exclude the already existing tests
 * Commit your change using the [commit format message good practice](https://github.com/Alfresco/alfresco-ng2-components/wiki/Commit-format)
 * Push your branch to GitHub: